 Campus Compact of Oregon VISTA Program Priority Area

 Campus Compact of Oregon’s strategic focus requires all VISTA placements across the state to align around shared objectives and outcomes in the Education goal area.
-Campus Compact of Oregon seeks projects that support and/or facilitate access to services and resources that contribute to improved educational outcomes for economically disadvantaged students especially for students of color and students who are the first in their family to go to college.
+Campus Compact of Oregon seeks projects that support and/or facilitate access to services and resources that contribute to improved educational outcomes for economically disadvantaged students; especially for students of color and students who are the first in their family to go to college.
 Sites with a specific focus on equity and racial justice are highly encouraged to apply.

 As proposals are developed, consider which CNCS outcomes the VISTA project will report on to build the strongest program models possible.
 Please review the Program Guidance for CNCS Performance Measures that align with Campus Compact’s strategic focus on education.